LivelyDismay/Learn-To-Mod/misc/CollectionsFaq.md

 ## Building a Collection: How do I include Script Extender?

 Download Script Extender like you normally would.
-In the Collection Workshop, set the mod to Browse a Websiteand enter in the URL for the silverlock website, along with instructions on which link to click on.
+In the Collection Workshop, set the mod to Browse a Website and enter in the URL for the silverlock website, along with instructions on which link to click on.

 Once Script Extender is installed, navigate to your `Mods` tab in Vortex and Enable the script extender mod.
 Double click it and change the Mod Type to `Engine Injector`.